 Days 1–3: Maun, Botswana / Linyanti Private Reserve

-Our Botswana photo tour begins on arrival in the safari headquarters of Maun.
+Our Botswana photo tour begins on arrival in the safari capital of Maun.
 We meet our Expedition Leader at the airport and transfer by light aircraft to the private reserve of Linyanti.
 Among Africa's most dramatic big-game country, the Linyanti's tree-dotted plains are home to abundant predators like lion, leopard and spotted hyena, as well as plentiful hoofed game and enormous elephant herds.

 the Linyanti River.
 Species we may have a chance to photograph include buffalo, zebra, tsessebe, giraffe, kudu, impala and possibly a pack of wild dogs on the hunt.
 Interesting water-adapted species frequent the marshes along the river, and we'll hope to get an action shot of red lechwe bounding through the water.
 Afternoon drives often return after dark in the hopes of spotting shyer nocturnal animals such as genet, civet, serval, porcupine, and on rare occasion, aardwolf.
 In the evenings, share stories around the crackling campfire at our private camp before retiring to well-appointed tents evocative of a vintage era of safari travel, where we're lulled to sleep by the captivating night sounds of the African bush.

 Days 4–6: Okavango Delta—Santawani Private Concession